ahnaftahmid31/Chase/README.md

-# Borof-Pani :snowflake:
+# Chase :snowflake:

-Borof-pani is a 2D game where you tap a moving ball to freeze its movement and freeze all the balls to finish the level.
+Chase is a 2D game where you tap a moving ball to freeze its movement and freeze all the balls to finish the level.
 However, one freezed ball will continue to move if it is collided by another ball.

 ## How to open this project: